10 Ways to Avoid Spoiling Your Children

 10. Teach respect

-A lack of respect for adults can be a quick and obvious indicator that a child is spoiled.
+A lack of respect for adults can be a quick and obvious indicator of spoiling a child.
 If you are afraid of how your child will behave in public because it goes beyond the occasional temper tantrum, you may need to reconsider how you are teaching your child to respect you and others.
 One critical way you can start teaching your child about respect is by keeping them from interrupting conversations between adults.

 11. Don\’t compensate with gifts